VeereshDodamani/House-Price-Prediction/README.md

 I will make use of Factory Design Pattern.

 **Factory Design Pattern**

 Imagine I run a coffee shop.
 Customers can order different types of coffee, but the process of making coffee follows a similar pattern.
 I have a general coffee-making machine (the factory) that can be used to make different types of coffee (products) like Espresso, Latte, or Cappuccino.

 CoffeeMachine (Factory): Has a method to make coffee.

-Espresso, Latte, Cappuccino (ConcreteProducts): Different types of coffee that can be made by the machine.
+Espresso, Latte, Cappuccino (ConcreteProducts): Different types of coffee that can be made by the same machine.

-Example code in python - factory-design-patter.py
+Example code in python - factory_design_patter.py